-The method used in this experiment consists of assembling an AC consisting of ampliconic candidate genes.
-Subsequently mapping reads from an individual onto this AC.
-Thereby measuring the copy number by relating the filtered coverage of maps to a control which is assumed to non-ampliconic.
+The method used in this study consists of assembling an artificial chromosome (AC) consisting of one copy of each ampliconic candidate genes, mapping reads from an individual onto this AC and assessing the copy number by relating the coverage of each gene to a control gene which is non-ampliconic in humans.

-Figure 1: A complete overview of the method.
+Figure 1: Overview of the method.

 Assembly of artificial chromosomes

-In order to assemble the ACs, we adapted the method from Lucotte et al. 2018 [4] and selected the genes that exhibited copy number variation in human populations.: X chromosome: GAGE4, CT47A4, CT45A5, SPANXB1 and OPN1LW.
-Y chromosome: BPY2, CDY, DAZ, HSFY, PRY, RBMY1A1, TSPY and XKRY.
-For each of the human genes in chimpanzee and gorilla (Table 1).
-We used GRCh38.p12, Pan_tro_3.0 and gorGor4 as reference genomes for human, chimpanzee and gorilla, respectively.
+In order to assemble the ACs, we adapted the method from Lucotte et al. 2018 [4] and selected the genes that exhibited copy number variation in human populations (X chromosome: GAGE4, CT47A4, CT45A5, SPANXB1 and OPN1LW; Y chromosome: BPY2, CDY, DAZ, HSFY, PRY, RBMY1A1, TSPY and XKRY).
+For each of the human genes, we searched for orthologs in the chimpanzee and gorilla genome (Table 1).
+We used the sex chromosome sequences from GRCh38.p12, Pan_tro_3.0 and gorGor4 as reference genomes for human, chimpanzee and gorilla, respectively.

 To do so, we first used the Ensembl genome browser.
 Only orthologs with a subject/query identical factor of more than 0.5 and a length of at least half of the original, were included.

-If orthologs were not found in the Ensembl genome browser, we used BLAST version ?? to align the human genes against the chimpanzee and gorilla references.
+If orthologs were not found in the Ensembl genome browser, we used BLAST version ?? to align the human genes against the chimpanzee and gorilla references genome.
 We selected regions with a subject/query identical factor of more than 0.5 and ortholog length of at least half of the original human gene.

 The orthologs found on Ensembl were downloaded directly as fasta files.
 The orthologs found with BLAST were extracted out of the reference.
 The isolated gene sequences were then merged into a complete AC.
-Because no orthologs with satisfying statistics were found for the gorilla Y except one (XKRY) we decided to omit it completely.
-Thus, we ended up with the ACs for chimpanzee X, chimpanzee Y and gorilla X. These were then used in the read-mapping method presented in the next part.
+Because no orthologs with satisfying statistics were found for the gorilla Y chromosome except one (XKRY) we decided to omit it completely.
+Thus, we constructed ACs for chimpanzee X, chimpanzee Y and gorilla X. These were then used in the read-mapping method presented in the next part.
 Several problems occurred in the assembly of the ACs.
 We checked coherence between Ensembl and BLAST results with GAGE4 in gorilla.
 The Query %id and BLAST Identities are on par (Table 1), but the length fraction was off, as Ensembl says that the ortholog is 2 times the size of the original human gene, and my blast result says that the ortholog is half the size of the original human gene.

 Mapping reads onto artificial chromosomes